A woman seated on the floor with a blanket around her, sipping tea, exuding a sense of warmth and relaxation.

 14. Get pelmet boxes for your windows

-Granny had the right idea all along, pelmet boxes are the way to go – and useful for more than just window flair!
+Granny had the right idea all along, pelmet boxes are the way to go – and useful for more than just a budget friendly home decorating idea to spruce up the windows!
 They are great for added insulation to reduce heat loss in winter.
 It’s a cheap way to keep the heat in your home and add some more personality to the room.